 when released.
 The effective use of the 3D models as a pattern didn't

-show up for years.
-And the PDF was at the turn of the century.
+show up for years and the PDF at the turn of the century.

 In truth, this was also Pro/e sales point when released.
-The effective use of the 3D models as a pattern didn't show up for years.
-And the PDF was at the turn of the century.
+The effective use of the 3D models as a pattern didn't show up for years and the PDF at the turn of the century.

 The only thing different was when a change was necessary it would be